FIWARE/tutorials.Concise-Format/README.md

 }
 ```

-Because `options=concise` was used this is  response includes the metadata such as `unitCode`.
+Because `options=concise` was used this is response includes the metadata such as `unitCode` but not
-Context data can be retrieved by making a GET request to the `/ngsi-ld/v1/entities/<entity-id>` endpoint and selecting
+`"type": "Property"` Context data can be retrieved by making a GET request to the `/ngsi-ld/v1/entities/<entity-id>`
-the `attrs` using a comma separated list.
+endpoint and selecting the `attrs` using a comma separated list.

 ### Read a Data Entity (concise)

-This example reads the concise NGSI-LD fromar from the context of an existing **TemperatureSensor** entities with a known `id`.
+This example reads the concise NGSI-LD format from the context of an existing **TemperatureSensor** entities with a
+known `id`.

 #### :nine: Request: